prashantg445/AI-bot-using-RL/README.md

 Keyboard or mouse controls are simulated so that screen pixels are adjusted in a way to get rewarded(the object doesn't fall)

 # Requirements
-The gym open-source library and its dependencies.
+The gym open-source library and its dependencies

 Output: